GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 #### Monitoring WebApp

-* We will develop the monitoring Web using a JavaServlet.
+* We will develop the monitoring Web using a JEE web server exploiting the JavaServlet framework.

-  - Easy to deploy.
+  - Easy to deploy and develop.\newline
-  - Integrated in the JEE framework.\newline
 ![](./images/webAppArch.png){#id .class width=100% height=100%}

 #### Car on-board application